awsdocs/amazon-mwaa-user-guide/doc_source/custom-keys-certs.md

               }
 ```

-## Attaching key policies to a [Customer managed CMK](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#customer-cmk)<a name="custom-keys-certs-grant-policies-attach"></a>
+## Attaching key policies to a customer managed key<a name="custom-keys-certs-grant-policies-attach"></a>

-If you choose to use your own [Customer managed CMK](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#customer-cmk) with Amazon MWAA you must attach the following policy to the key to allow Amazon MWAA to use it to encrypt your data\.
-If the [Customer managed CMK](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#customer-cmk) you used for your Amazon MWAA environment is not already configured to work with CloudWatch, you must update the [key policy](https://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html) to allow for encrypted CloudWatch Logs\.
+If you choose to use your own [Customer managed key](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#customer-cmk) with Amazon MWAA, you must attach the following policy to the key to allow Amazon MWAA to use it to encrypt your data\.

+If the [Customer managed key](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#customer-cmk) you used for your Amazon MWAA environment is not already configured to work with CloudWatch, you must update the [key policy](https://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html) to allow for encrypted CloudWatch Logs\.
 For more information, see the [Encrypt Log Data in CloudWatch Using AWS Key Management Service Service](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/encrypt-log-data-kms.html)\.

 The following example represents a key policy for CloudWatch Logs\.
 Substitute the sample values provided for the region\.